 Alex is a graduate of UTAS in Bachelor of Arts (BA), Graduate Diploma of Science (Hons) and holds a Master of Business and Technology (MBT) from UNSW.

-New to the RSPCA Australia Board in 2015, Deborah Hambleton lives in Central Victoria and is a legal consultant at Bendigo and Adelaide Bank.
-Deborah has held a number of senior legal roles, including at Deutsche Bank, Australian Securities Exchange and Allens Linklaters.
+Deborah Hambleton joined the RSPCA Australia Board in 2015.
+Deborah has held a number of senior legal roles including at Bendigo and Adelaide Bank, Deutsche Bank, ASX and Allens Linklaters.
 Her areas of practice have encompassed corporate law, governance, mergers and acquisitions and equity capital markets, but also law reform, regulation and policy-making.

-Deborah is an AICD graduate and has held a number of non-executive director roles.
-She is currently a non-executive director at Kyneton District Health and a member of a number of professional committees including with the Law Council of Australia, Governance Institute of Australia and Australian Institute of Company Directors, as well as participating in the Not-for-profit Lawyers Network.
+Deborah is an AICD graduate and has held a number of non-executive director roles, including with Coliban Water and Kyneton District Health, chairing the Governance & Remuneration Committee at KDH.
+She is a member of several professional committees including with the Law Council of Australia and Governance Institute of Australia, as well as animal welfare legal committees including the Animal Welfare Committee, Law Institute of Victoria and Animal Welfare Lawyers, that she helped establish.
+Deborah also participates in the Not-for-profit Lawyers Network.

 A member of RSPCA Queensland’s Board, Eileen Thumpkin became a Director of RSPCA Australia in 2006, as the RSPCA Queensland nominee, and is also a past President of RSPCA Queensland and RSPCA Australia.